rbdl/rbdl-toolkit/README.md

 * Eigen3
 * Qt5 version >= 5.9

+## Building On Ubuntu

+Since our research group is mostly using Ubuntu here is a quick one line install command for all dependencies except RBDL.

+`sudo apt install qt5* qt3d* eigen libassimp-dev`

 # Command Line Options
 *rbdl-toolkit* supports command line options.
 To see all availible options execute ``rbdl-toolkit --help``, plugins may add options so make sure all plugins you want to load are enabled in the settigs!